golang/vulndb/format.md

 ```
 [[versions]]
 ```
-The `versions` sections of the TOML contain information about when the vulnerability was introduced, and when it was fixed.
-If the vulnerability is fixed in multiple major versions, then the TOML should contain multiple `versions` sections.
+The `versions` sections of the YAML contain information about when the vulnerability was introduced, and when it was fixed.
+If the vulnerability is fixed in multiple major versions, then the YAML should contain multiple `versions` sections.
 If omitted it is assumed that _every_ version of the module is vulnerable.

 ```
 introduced = "v0.0.1"